citusdata/pg_shard-old/README.md

 `pg_shard` uses a master node to store shard metadata.
 In the simple setup, this node also acts as the interface for all queries to the cluster.
 As a user, you can pick any one of your PostgreSQL nodes as the master, and the other nodes in the cluster will then be your workers.

 An easy way to get started is by running your master and worker instances on the same machine.
 In that case, each instance will be one PostgreSQL database that runs on a different port.
-You can simply use `localhost` as the hostname in this setup.
+You can simply use `localhost` as the worker node's name in this setup.

-Alternately, you could start up one PostgreSQL database per machine; this is more applicable for production workloads.
+Alternatively, you could start up one PostgreSQL database per machine; this is more applicable for production workloads.
 If you do this, you'll need to configure your Postgres instances so that they can talk to each other.
 For that, you'll need to update the `listen_addresses` setting in your `postgresql.conf` file, and change access control settings in `pg_hba.conf`.

 Once you decide on your cluster setup, you will need to make two changes on the master node.
 First, you will need to add `pg_shard` to `shared_preload_libraries` in your `postgresql.conf`: